-Ecosabotage suspect linked to Olympia arson arrested in Cuba after 12 years on run
+Ecosabotage suspect linked to Olympia arson arrested after more than 12 years on run

 - Police raid Foundation Nightclub, seize guns, drugs and arrest 12; liquor board suspends club's license

 Members called themselves “The Family,” and their targets included the University of Washington’s Center for Urban Horticulture that was destroyed by arson on May 21, 2001, according to the Justice Department.

-The 2006 indictment does not name Dibee as a participant in the UW attack.
+A 2006 indictment does not name Dibee as a direct participant in the UW attack.

-Dibee, 50, a computer software tester who once worked for Microsoft, fled the United States in December 2005, according to the U.S. Justice Department.
+Dibee, 50, a computer-software tester who once worked for Microsoft, fled the United States in December 2005, according to the U.S. Justice Department.

-According to court documents, federal authorities learned that he was traveling through Central America with a planned stop in Cuba, and worked with Cuban authorities to have him detained there before he boarded a plane for Russia.
+According to court documents, federal authorities learned that he was traveling through Central America with a planned stop in Cuba, and they worked with Cuban authorities to have him detained there before he boarded a plane for Russia.
 He was then returned to the United States.

+The Oregonian, citing a federal prosecutor, said that Dibee’s travels during his fugitive years took him to Mexico, Lebanon, Syria, Ecuador and El Salvador.

+The federal investigation was known as “Operation Backfire,” and the Seattle field office of the FBI worked with authorities in several states on the case.

 In a statement, U.S. Attorney Billy Williams of the District of Oregon wrote: “More than two decades ago, a loosely affiliated group of environmental extremists set out to express their views” using force, violence, coercion and other tactics.
 “Today we recognize the FBI’s unwavering pursuit of justice in returning longstanding fugitive Joseph Dibee.”